kirandatwani/kirandatwani.github.io/essays/beginnings-and-endings.md

   - Ethics in Software Engineering
 ---

 As yet another semester wraps up with finals, sleep deprivation, and a long-awaited summer break, another level of a aspiring programmer's journey is achieved.
 Although a few months is a very short amount of time, during these last few months I have built a strong foundation and understanding of several software engineering principles.
-I was able to learn concepts such as open-source development, agile project managment, and ethics in software engineering, along with expanding on skills such as project planning, organizing team-oriented goals, and time management.
+I was able to learn concepts such as agile project managment and ethics in software engineering, along with expanding on skills such as project planning, organizing team-oriented goals, and time management.

 ## Flow in Psychology

 <img class="ui medium right floated image" src="../images/flow.png">

 In psychology, there is a term for a "flow" state of being, which is also known informally as "being in the zone".
 In this state, a person is completely immersed in an activity with full focus, involvement, and enjoyment; it is when a person's challenge level and skill level meet at high percentages.
 In contrast, when a person experiences low percentages in both their challenge level and skill level, they are in a mental state of "apathy".
 When starting with different classes in computer science, I would always be in a "control" mental state, but soon I fell towards more of the "anxiety" and "worry" mentality.
 When catching a glimpse of software engineering, I realized I was at a "flow" state of being.
 The topics were challenging, but I felt with every week, I was steadily becoming more and more skilled, and enjoying it more, too.
 (Image retrieved <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f6/Challenge_vs_skill.svg/300px-Challenge_vs_skill.svg.png">here</a>.)

-### Open-Source Software Development

-Patterns

 ### Agile Project Management